paskonline/statement-converter/README.md

 * Vanilla JavaScript (ES6)

 ---
-*Note: This is an independent tool and is not officially affiliated with or endorsed by a Bank.*
+*Note: This is an independent tool and is not officially affiliated with or endorsed by an authorized bank.*